coreydd2002/startup/README.md

 <img width="592" alt="Screenshot 2024-09-14 201907" src="https://github.com/user-attachments/assets/ca690006-0dc9-4818-82a7-58ad74a61afb">

 Key features:
-Secure login over HTTPS
+-Secure login over HTTPS
-ability to pair up with a random user selectible list of all current text srings, can send messages privately between users
+-ability to pair up with a random user
+-selectible list of all current text srings,
+-can send messages privately between users
-Total text strings
+-Total text strings
-can delete or report other users
+-can delete or report other users
-every text message saved
+-every text message saved
-randomly generates a name for other anonomys users
+-randomly generates a name for other anonomys users

 Technologies:
 I am going to use the required technologies in the following ways.
-HTML - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for texting others.
+HTML - Uses correct HTML structure to display a login page and a text string page.
+This will require two HTML pages.
-CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
+CSS - Application styling that can be nicely refitted on different screen sizes, uses good whitespace, color choice and contrast.
 React - Provides login, choice display, sending and recieving texts, display other users texts, and use of React for routing and components.
-Service - Backend service with endpoints for: login retrieving messages sending messages
+Service - Backend service with endpoints for:
+ -login
+ -retrieving messages
+ -sending messages
 DB/Login - Store users, and messages in database.
 Register and login users.
 Credentials securely stored in database.
 WebSocket - As each user text, their texts are broadcast to only the disired other user.